 Respawning Enemies: Area and site specific enemies re-spawn every year; as does magma, which is technically part of the terrain, but can certainly seem like an enemy if your design relies on that vent you drained being permanently drained.

-Rollercoaster Mine: Minecarts were added in an update to DF2012.
+Rollercoaster Mine: Minecarts were added in version 0.34.08.
 Carts transport 5x more than wheelbarrows, can be filled with anything (up to magma, if the material allows, without frying the driver) and dumped automatically at the pre-rigged point without slowing down.
 They also easily accelerate to great speed, which makes them derail on the next turn, grapeshotting their contents at dangerous velocities.
 And, naturally, easily ride down anyone not shy of the tracks' "low traffic" status, be it a cow, goblin or tired dwarf homing on the closest bed no matter whose.

 Rube Goldberg Hates Your Guts: Well, more like "Rube Goldberg loves your guts splattered all over this needlessly-complicated deathtrap."
 A favorite pastime is the invention of various elaborate ways of dealing with pests such as nobles and the like.